Space Planning: How To Maximise Space With An Effective Store Layout

 A looped floor plan, also called a racetrack layout, maximises wall space in store premises and has a loop that guides customers around the rest of the store.
 This floor plan allows customers to see all the products on the perimeter walls from any point in the store, with smaller, zonal displays in the centre of the store.

 A looped layout is usually used within smaller shops, such as toy and apparel stores in order to lead foot traffic around predetermined pathways.
-Research has shown that most customers walk counterclockwise around a store, which is information you can use to maximise the effectiveness of a looped layout [1].
+Research has shown that most customers walk counterclockwise around a store.
+You can use this knowledge to maximise the effectiveness of a looped layout [1].

 Free-flow layout